nishamizh/chatbot_logs/README.md

 | Evaluation     | `Hugging Face Metrics`        | Calculating custom classification metrics (F1-score, Accuracy).         |

+## 1. Problem Statement:
+Infrastructure logs grow rapidly, non-technical support teams are increasingly tasked with assessing log severity from ticket content.
+Empowering them with a chatbot that interprets log severity reduces triage time for low-priority issues, updates ticket severity automatically, and engineers to focus on critical incidents.

+### Context:
+As infrastructure scales, the volume of system logs grows rapidly, making manual triage increasingly inefficient.
+Non-technical support teams receive tickets containing severity levels and raw logs, but these severity labels are often misaligned with the actual log content and summary.
+This leads to redundant triage efforts by engineers, reducing their productivity.
+By enabling support teams to validate and update ticket severity based on log analysis, we can streamline triage and allow engineers to focus on high-impact tasks.

+### Solution Overview:
+Empowering them with a chatbot that interprets log severity reduces triage time for low-priority issues, updates ticket severity automatically, and engineers to focus on critical incidents.

+### Product Outcome:
+The top Severity tasks are  prioritized and are completed on time before it creates a bigger issue.

+## Key data sources:
+The Data used for training are 2 Csv file that has logs for various types of Logs for Hadoop and Zookeeper.
 Model input is formed by combining Component, Content, and EventTemplate fields.

+## 2. Data Wrangling:
+####  <i> About the Data </i>
+This particular data has 4000 rows.
+The Hadoop and Zookeeper Data logs had the columns 'LineId', 'Date', 'Time', 'Level', 'Component', 'Content', 'EventId', 'EventTemplate', 'LogType' in common.
+The Hadoop has an extra column 'Process' whereas the Zookeeper has an extra column 'Node'.
+####  <i>  For this Data wrangling the steps I followed:  </i>
+These additional columns are renamed as AdditionalInformation which has the Dictionary value to have the <column_name> : value as their data in String format for both the Zookeper and Data.
+During this phase the extra columns is <b>LogType</b> is added to have a constant value as "Hadoop" for Hadoop data or "Zookeeper" for Zookeeper data is added as an extra feature column.
+The merging of these Hadoop and Zookeeper Data Logs are merged as a single integrated Log - data_logs and they are used in the future.
+The Data is checked for any missing values.
+Date and Time Columns are merged and set to have type Date.
+The EventTemplate column is removes extra spaces (2 or more consecutive spaces) from each string and they are replaced with <VAR> and all the regexp clean up are done.
+Normalization of the Column - Level (Target) is done to gain insight about the balance in the data.
+An additional column - <b>input</b> is made as dictionary in the format <column_name> : value for the Timestamp, LogType, Columns Component, Content, EventId, EventTemplate.

 ## 🧠 Model Pipeline Summary